Commercial Real Estate Loan Criteria

 -

-Personal and business credit scores.
+Personal and business credit scores are evaluated

 -